-The following is a summary of the three types of aquatic resources that were identified in the ARD Report (Appendix G-4) and supplemental memorandum (Appendix G-6), as well as the potential for these resources to be found jurisdictional by USACE.
-The final determination about the location and extent of wetlands and other waters on the Project Site and their regulatory jurisdiction would ultimately be determined by USACE.
+The following is a summary of the aquatic resources that were identified in the ARD Report (Appendix G-4) and supplemental memorandum (Appendix G-6), and whether or not these features were confirmed by USACE to be jurisdictional (Appendix G-8).
 A map showing the location of the aquatic resources is provided as Figure 3.3-2.
 Photographs of representative aquatic resources and delineation sample points are included in Appendix C of Appendix G-4.
 A list of plant species observed on the Project Site, and their wetland indicator status, is included in Appendix D of Appendix G-4.